BCS SGAI

 Retry and Refine: A Multi-Agent Framework for LLM Based Reliable Unit Test Generation

-Tanmay Ghosh and Noorhan Abbas (University of Leeds, Leeds, UK)
+Tanmay Ghosh and Noorhan Abbas (University of Leeds, UK)

 TravQuery: A Customer Support Chatbot based on Retrieval Augmented Generation (RAG)